CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 ## Setup environment variables

+1. At the root directory, open a terminal
-1. Enter the following command
+2. Enter the following command
    ```
    cp template.env .env
    ```
-2. Open `.env` file (This should be in the root directory)
+3. Open `.env` file (This should be in the root directory)
-3. Enter root password (previously configured when installing MySQL)
+4. Enter root password (previously configured when installing MySQL)
-   Example: if your root password is "password1234", `MYSQL_PWD=password1234`
+   - Example: if your root password is "password1234", `MYSQL_ROOT_PASSWORD=password1234`
-4. Enter JWT token password (for generating and decoding JWT tokens)
+5. Enter JWT token password (for generating and decoding JWT tokens)
-   Example: if your root password is "password", `JWT_SECRET_KEY=password`
+   - Example: if your root password is "password", `JWT_SECRET_KEY=password`

 ## Install NodeJS packages